MikeMach94/Cryptocoin-Market-Historical-Analysis-And-Predictive-Modeling/README.md

 **Problem** : Insufficient availability of well-organized historical economic data on crypto coins that align with the analysis criteria.

 **Solution** : The creation of a database that consists of data needed for their analysis and visualization.

+## Prerequisites:

+* Data collection has to be an automated ETL process.

+* Data have to be available to analysts and researchers in a specific, given form.

+* Ability to visualize data in the form of questions.